Perry Brooks

-Perry Brooks (December 4, 1954 – March 1, 2010) was an American football defensive tackle in the National Football League (NFL) for the Washington Redskins.
-He played college football at Southern University and was drafted in the seventh round of the 1976 NFL Draft by the New England Patriots.
+Perry Brooks (December 4, 1954 – March 1, 2010) was an American professional football defensive tackle in the National Football League (NFL) who played for the Washington Redskins.
+He played college football at Southern University and was selected by the New England Patriots in the seventh round of the 1976 NFL draft with the 202nd overall pick.
 He is the father of linebacker Ahmad Brooks.

 After his career ended, Brooks served as a salesman at Cowles Nissan in Woodbridge, Virginia.